ekzyis/ekzyis/content/11-11/index.md

 > AT LEAST TAKE ME FUCKING SERIOUS WHEN I AM TRYING TO LITERALLY TELL YOU HOW FUCKING SERIOUS I AM.

-Long story short, I literally started to burn some very old bridges - more or less temporarily - because I just couldn't interact with them anymore.
+Long story short, I literally started to burn some very old bridges—more or less temporarily—because I just couldn't interact with them anymore.

 > THEY JUST DON'T GET IT.
 THIS IS A WASTE OF TIME.